 Dr. Antolini has advised “Thanks!” since 2015.
-As a professor of Women’s History and International Studies at West Virginia Wesleyan College, she understands the ties between all-around issues of women and the Rosie the Riveter Program.
+As a professor of American History at West Virginia Wesleyan College, she see the connection between all-around issues of women’s equality and the American Rosie Movement.
 Before becoming a board member, she supervised students, transcribed interviews, advised on oral history and academic issues, planned a Rosie the Riveter event, and arranged a Rosie display at the Mother’s Day Shrine, where she serves on the board.
 She obtained a Ph.D. from WV University, after a M.A. in Sociology from Rutgers University.

 Bertha "Buddie" Curnutte

 “Buddie” is both a Rosie the Riveter and a veteran.
 During World War II, She riveted airplanes in Buffalo, NY for two years then joined the Coast Guard where she was in the medical corps when she met the West Virginian she married.
 He was an amputee injured at Okinawa with what is now called “post traumatic stress disorder“ for decades.
 She is a widow now.
 She is on several committee, helps “Thanks!” know Rosies’ needs and loves to “round ‘em up” and keep them informed.

 Ruth was a friend of Charles Yeager in high school, worked at for Carnegie Steel inside the Naval Ordnance Center in So.
 Charleston, WV which made sheets of metal for ships and much more.
 She married a high school sweetheart who was at the Bataan March in the Philippines and was left to die in the “death house” when another soldier saved him.
 She became the Director of Business Education in WV Public Schools, then helped advance the history South Charleston, including helping to plan the Today Show taping in the Naval Ordnance Plant where she had worked during World War II.
 She lives in Greensboro, NC and teaches WWII veterans about contributions of Rosies.